 The purpose of this blog is to talk about the terminology, issues, and experiences necessary to understand social justice and contribute to it.
 Rather than address each individual news story and break down the problems present in each one, I’ll be writing about overarching patterns, basic definitions, and necessary tools that will help you understand the implications of current events on your own.
 I’ll also be writing personal anecdotes from my life story, and in the future, from others, which highlight the individual effects of oppression and give you a glimpse of the human involved, rather than just clumps of statistics.
 This blog will primarily focus on the way oppression plays out in the U.S., which is not to undermine the weight of these issues in other countries, but it reflects the focus of my knowledge on the subject.

 Initially, I hope to update this blog 1-2 times a week, with plans to update on a more regular schedule and with more frequency in the future.
-If you want more Yopp! please don’t hesitate to contact me to tell me so and I encourage you to contribute to my Patreon once it is launched.
+If you’d like to support my work, please consider checking out my patreon!

 About the writer: Kella Hanna-Wayne is the creator, editor, and main writer for Yopp.
 In addition to creating a collection of educational resources for social justice, she works as a freelance writer specializing in content about her experience with disability, chronic illness, mental health, and trauma.
 Her work has been published in Ms. Magazine blog, The BeZine, Betty’s Battleground, and Splain You a Thing.
 You can find her @KellaHannaWayne on Facebook, Twitter, Medium, and Instagram.